Mantascode/ReportsHandler/README.md

 - To connect my project with SQLite database
 - To use FXCollections javaFX library
 - To use TableColumn java library
-- To ues ChangeListener javaLibrary
+- To ues ChangeListener java Library
-- To solve various problems (edit person history by tasks person had each month)
+- To solve various problems (validate entries added to table)